Eb43/bateryvoltagedisplay/README.md

 <li><strong>Prolonged Battery Life:</strong> Users can make informed decisions about battery replacement or conservation strategies.</li>
 </ul>

-<p>The <strong>Battery Voltage Display</strong> app is an excellent tool for anyone who wants detailed insights into their Android smartphone’s battery performance.
+<p>The <strong>Voltascano Battery Voltage Display</strong> app is an excellent tool for anyone who wants detailed insights into their Android smartphone’s battery performance.
 With its lightweight design and easy accessibility, users can efficiently monitor their battery health and optimize device usage.</p>

 <br>